-- 100+ teachers supported and 95% of teachers reported having an increase in teacher quality as a result of their grant participation.
-“This grant undoubtedly helped us improve our teaching methods by using new resources for learning, data tracking, and progress monitoring.”- GoTeach!
-Classroom Grant Recipient
+- 900 teachers supported and 97% of teachers reported having an increase in teacher quality as a result of their grant participation

-Funded in partnership with the Great Charity Challenge, SRG Technology, Aerojet Rocketdyne Foundation, the Consortium of Florida Education Foundation’s School District Matching Grant Program, and the “Support Education” License Plate Program.
+2019-2020 GoTeach!
+Classroom grants funded in partnership with the Great Charity Challenge, SRG Technology, AeroJet Rocketdyne Foundation, the Consortium of Florida Education Foundation's School District Matching Grant Program. and the "Support Education" License Plate Program.

 DOWNLOAD PRINCIPAL SIGNATURE PAGE TO INCLUDE WITH APPLICATION